To access account and manage orders

 Enter your email and click on the confirm button to reset your password.
 We'll send you an email detailing the steps to complete the procedure.

-Enter your email and click on the submit button to recieve otp.
-We'll send you an email detailing the steps to complete the procedure.
+Enter your Email/Mobile number and click the Submit button to receive an OTP.
+We'll send you an Email with the steps to complete the procedure.

 - At least 8 characters